Skip to content

 Usuals shows occasional ads in the feed through Google AdMob.
 Ads sit inline as you scroll — you can scroll past them like any other card.
 We don't interrupt you with pop-ups, video pre-rolls, or full-screen takeovers.

-What AdMob receives from your device:
+What AdMob still receives from your device:

 • Approximate location (country / region, from your IP address)